Aster Gebrekirstos

-Aster Afwork Gebrekirstos FAAS TWAS is an Ethiopian scientist and a professor of agroforestry at World Agroforestry Centre (ICRAF).
+Aster Afwork Gebrekirstos is an Ethiopian scientist and a professor of agroforestry at World Agroforestry Centre (ICRAF).

 Early life and education

-Aster Gebrekirstos was born in Shire, Tigray, Ethiopia as the first child of a family of seven.
-She had the intention of becoming a doctor but her high school results did not qualify her for the profession and she had to choose between teaching and forestry and she chose the latter.
+Aster Gebrekirstos was born in Shire, Tigray, Ethiopia, as the first child of a family of seven.
+She had the intention of becoming a doctor but her high-school results did not qualify her for the profession and she had to choose between teaching and forestry and she chose the latter.

 She obtained a Bachelor of Science in Forestry from the Haramaya University.
-She stayed at the Haramaya University as a graduate assistant immediately after her bachelor's degree before winning the Netherland Fellowship and complete an Master of Science at Wageningen University & Research (1996–1998).
+She stayed at the Haramaya University as a graduate assistant immediately after her bachelor's degree before winning the Netherland Fellowship and complete a Master of Science at Wageningen University & Research (1996–1998).
 She took a lectureship position at Wondo Genet College of Forestry, Hawassa University.

 She was awarded German Academic Exchange Service (DAAD) scholarship to do a Doctor of Philosophy at Gottingen University in Germany (2001–2005).
-After her PhD, she joined as postdoctoral researcher at the department of Biophysics and Biochemistry, Umeå University, Sweden (2006–2008) before going to ICRAF, Kenya and Göttingen University, Germany (2009–2011).
+After her Ph.D., she joined as a postdoctoral researcher at the Department of Biophysics and Biochemistry, Umeå University, Sweden (2006–2008) before going to ICRAF, Kenya and Göttingen University, Germany (2009–2011).

 Career and research

 As a dendrochronologist, she established dendrochronology laboratory in Ethiopia in 2009, the dendrochronology laboratory at Wondo Genet College of Forestry and Natural Resources in 2010, and the World Agroforestry Centre's dendrochronology laboratory in Kenya in 2013.

 Her research focuses on Dendroisotopy, climate change, plant-water relations, and social forestry.
 Gebrekirstos is a visiting professor at the West African Science Service Center on Climate Change, Adapted Land Use (WASCAL) program, Dresden University of Applied Sciences, Centre for International Postgraduate Studies of Environmental Management (CIPSEM).
-She is the serving as the Chair of the Environment Committee African Academy of Sciences and Deputy coordinator of IUFRO Task Force on Global Tree Mortality Patterns and Trends, Mountain Research Institute Science Leadership Council.
+She is serving as the Chair of the Environment Committee African Academy of Sciences and Deputy coordinator of IUFRO Task Force on Global Tree Mortality Patterns and Trends, Mountain Research Institute Science Leadership Council.